udda/multiload-ng/README.md

-multiload-nandhp
+multiload-ng
 ================

-multiload-nandhp is a port of the GNOME multiload applet to the Xfce4, LXDE and MATE panels.
+multiload-ng is a port of the GNOME multiload applet to the Xfce4, LXDE and MATE panels.

 It supports Xfce 4.6 and above, lxpanel 0.7 and above, MATE panel 1.7 and above.